EHollingerFllStk/Rooster-Grin-Media/README.md

   time on other aspects of the project such more functionality and personality that I like to put into my projects as finishing touches.
 - I had difficulty cloning/forking the repo and received errors working with the forked repo.
-I am still not sure what I was doing wrong there.
+I am still not sure what I was doing wrong.
--

 ## Fun